Zinabuf/GCIM/README.md

 6 10.636900 -2.92550  0.0215072 -1.328180 -0.774790  1.984740   1  20
 ~~~

 **Qphen_disc.txt:** To construct PRS for the exposure variable, we first performed a GWAS on the quantitative exposure phenotype, adopting the same input data format required by the GxEprs framework.
 In this procedure, the exposure is treated as the outcome variable in the GWAS to obtain SNP effect estimates.
+Note that the file should not have a column heading.

 ~~~
    FID   IID  Outcome